It’s something we all strive for. Ideally, one day, we’ll achieve that perfect “balance,” between our work lives and the rest of our lives.

 Yet, the scientific study of life’s natural rhythms—known as Chronobiology—seems to beg us to reconsider the course of our current song-less narrative.

+God created people with a natural work/life balance.
+The key is discovering that rhythm and living by it.
 While achieving perfect “balance” in all the areas of our lives isn’t always possible, here are a few ways to recover the natural rhythms of life.

 1. Manage energy, not time.

 It’s what chronobiology calls “Ultradian cycles,” or the patterns of life shorter than 24 hours.
-Examples of these cycles would be the 90-minute REM cycle, the 4-hour nasal cycle, or the 3-hour pattern of growth hormone production.
+Examples of these cycles would be the 90-minute REM cycle, the 4-hour nasal cycle or the 3-hour pattern of growth hormone production.

 However, perhaps the more helpful reality we get from these cycles is what Leo Widrich crystalizes in his recent article, “The Origin of the 8 Hour Workday…” when he says, “The basic understanding is that our human minds can focus on any given task for 90-120 minutes.
 Afterward, a 20-30 minute break is required for us to get the renewal to achieve high performance for our next task again.”